Who can use the UCB Files service?

 Why don’t you allow personal home folders on UCB Files?

 The University of Colorado Boulder has partnered with Microsoft and Google to provide cost effective cloud storage to members of the university.
 Therefore, it is the most fiscally responsible option to save data in these cloud storage solutions whenever our business needs align.

-Personal home folder data fits well with Microsoft OneDrive and Google Backup & Sync.
-In the end, they provide the most cost effective storage to the university for home folders, compared to the cost of hosting home folders on UCB Files.
+Personal home folder data fits well with Microsoft OneDrive.
+In the end, it provides the most cost effective storage to the university for home folders, compared to the cost of hosting home folders on UCB Files.
 This includes data you would normally keep in your Desktop, Documents, Pictures, and Videos folders.

 Is UCB Files backed up?